 - Ctrl.: The output signal for a port pin is selected by bit field PC in the associated register Px_IOCRy.
-Output O0 is selected by setting the respective bit field PC to 1x00_B, output O1 is selected by 1x01_B, etc. Output signal OH is controlled by hardware.
+Output O0 is selected by setting the respective bit field PC to 1x00_B, output O1 is selected by 1x01_B, etc.

+Output signal OH is controlled by hardware.

-- Type: Indicates the pad type and its power supply domain (B, M).
+- Type: Indicates the pad type and its power supply domain (A, B, M, 1).

-- - St: Standard pad
+- St: Standard pad

 - Sp: Special pad e.g. XTALx

-- DA: Digital IO and analog input
+- DP: Double pad can be used as standard or high speed pad

 - In: Input only pad

 - PS: Power supply pad

-Table 6 Pin Definitions and Functions
+Table 5 Pin Definitions and Functions